Skip to main content

 Is New York homeschool friendly?

-New York is one of the most heavily regulated states for homeschooling, requiring annual notice, an IHIP, quarterly reports, and annual assessments.
-However, thousands of families homeschool successfully in New York.
-The regulations are manageable once you learn the process, and there is a strong homeschool community with co-ops and support groups statewide.
+New York is one of the most heavily regulated states for homeschooling, requiring annual notice, an IHIP, quarterly reports, and annual assessments with minimum score requirements.
+However, thousands of families homeschool successfully throughout the state.
+The regulations are well-defined and predictable, there is a strong homeschool community with co-ops statewide, and the process becomes routine after the first year.
+New York City has additional considerations since the compulsory attendance age extends to 17.

-New York requires 900 total hours per year for grades 1-6 and 990 hours per year for grades 7-12, equivalent to approximately 180 school days.
-There is no specific daily minimum, so you can distribute those hours however you choose throughout the year, as long as you meet the annual total.
+New York requires 900 total instructional hours per year for grades 1-6 and 990 hours per year for grades 7-12.
+This is equivalent to approximately 180 school days.
+There is no specific daily minimum — you can distribute hours however you choose throughout the year, including year-round schooling or a compressed schedule, as long as you meet the annual total and report hours accurately in your quarterly reports.